-Experiment III used the same set of stimuli as the previous two experiments.
-To obtain the auditory stimuli, a female native speaker of Japanese, who was naive to the purpose of this paper, pronounced all the stimuli (both faithful renditions of the stimuli (e.g. [doggu]) and forms undergoing devoicing (e.g. [dokku])) seven times at a sound-attenuated booth.
-She was asked to read all the stimuli with a pitch accent on the initial syllable i.e. with HL tonal contour.
+Experiment II used the same set of stimuli as the previous experiments (Kawahara 2012b and Experiment I above).
+To obtain the auditory stimuli, a female native speaker of Japanese, who was naive to the purpose of this paper, pronounced all the stimuli (both faithful renditions of the stimuli (e.g., [doggu]) and forms undergoing devoicing (e.g., [dokku])) seven times in a sound-attenuated booth.
+She was asked to read all the stimuli with a pitch accent on the initial syllable, i.e., with HL tonal contour.

-Her speech was recorded through an AT4040 Cardioid Capacitor microphone with a pop filter and amplified through an ART TubeMP microphone pre-amplifier (JVC RX 554V), digitized at a 44K sampling rate.
-From the seven repetitions, tokens that have phonetic deviance-such as heavy creakiness or unusual F0 contours-were first excluded.
-Among those that do not have such problems, one token was chosen for each test item.
-To equalize the amplitudes of the stimuli, peak amplitude of all the stimuli was modified to 0.8 by Praat (Boersma and Weenink, 1999-2013).
+Her speech was recorded with an AT4040 Cardioid Capacitor microphone with a pop filter and amplified through an ART TubeMP microphone pre-amplifier (JVC RX 554V), digitized at a 44K sampling rate.
+From the seven repetitions, tokens that have phonetic deviance - such as heavy creakiness or unusual F0 contours - were first excluded.
+Among those that did not have such problems, one token was chosen for each test item.
+To equalize the amplitudes of the stimuli, the peak amplitude of all stimuli was modified to 0.8 by Praat (Boersma and Weenink 1999-2013).
 Then the files were converted to mp3 files and embedded in a Sakai test.
-In her pronunciation, as expected, voiced geminates were semi-devoiced phonetically (Kawahara 2006; see also Hirose and Ashby 2007 and Matsuura 2012).
+In her pronunciation, as expected, voiced geminates were semidevoiced phonetically (Kawahara 2006; see also Hirose and Ashby 2007 and Matsuura 2012).
 As illustrated in the right panel of Figure 7, voicing during closure ceases at an early phase of the constriction interval.
 (However, see Kawahara 2006 for evidence that this phonetic semi-devoicing does not itself result in neutralization of a phonological voicing contrast in geminates.)